mrjohnmorrow/mrjohnmorrow.github.io/_drafts/wahealthplanfinder-insecure.markdown

 3. Once you have reset the password, you have access to the account.
 This is bad, but it is made worse by how easily an attacker with access to your account can see your SSN.
 At this time of the year, the website prompts you to "Complete Your Application" for your 2016 health insurance.
 When you click on this link, it takes you to a screen to shows you all of your personal data in case any of it is incorrect.
 This includes your entire SSN, with none of it obfuscated with asterisks. ![SSN is one click away](/images/completeapp.png)

 On top of this, there doesn't seem to be anything stopping someone finding a list of usernames from the password reset page (which allows you to check if a username is valid over and over again).
 Once a attacker has a valid username, there again doesn't seem to be a restriction on how many times you can guess at a security question.
 I wrote a script using [Selenium WebDriver](http://www.seleniumhq.org/projects/webdriver/) which would try a new answer to the security question (for my own account, of course) every 10s or so, and it was not rate-limited by the website.
+I am afraid of poking around more, as if I were to try to access someone's account other than my own, I could face legal action.
+I am not even sure that I haven't violated the terms of service already with my existing usage.

 ### If I update my security questions, am I safe?